 Morning and evening yoga sessions frame the days of paddling through sea caves, hiking trails to waterfalls, and enjoying Lake Superior’s sandy beaches.
-Guided by certified yoga instructor and long-time WI guide Rebecca Barnes, you’ll move through a combination of yoga series and postures created to rejuvenate body, mind, and soul.
+Guided by certified yoga instructor, you’ll move through a combination of yoga series and postures created to rejuvenate body, mind, and soul.
 No yoga experience is necessary.

 ItineraryExpand All Fields

-Day 1: Arrive at WI's Little Sand Bay Base Camp and enjoy sunset yoga on the beach.
+Day 1: Arrive at Wilderness Inquiry's Little Sand Bay Base Camp and enjoy sunset yoga on the beach.

 Your trip starts in early afternoon at Wilderness Inquiry's Little Sand Bay Base Camp.
 Get settled into your campsite, participate in a sea kayak orientation, and begin to explore this area's beautiful hemlock and cedar trees.
 Return to camp and enjoy a hearty meal cooked campside.
 After dinner, head down to the lake for sunset yoga on the beach.